-The streets of the capitals of England, Scotland, Wales and Northern Ireland filled with courage on Sunday, 11th June 2018.
+The streets of the capitals of England, Scotland, Wales and Northern Ireland filled with courage on Sunday, 11 June 2018.

-People were marching, cheering, singing and rejoicing in the centenary of some women winning the right to vote in 1918 – and vowing to continue the struggle for true equality for all.
+People were marching, cheering, singing and rejoicing in the centenary of women winning the right to vote in 1918 – and vowing to continue the struggle for true equality for all.

 “What draws men and women together is stronger than the brutality and tyranny which drive them apart.”

-It was the largest association of its kind and a precursor to the more famous and radical Suffragette movement led by the Pankhurst family.
-Fawcett declared as a rallying cry that, ‘Courage calls to courage everywhere‘.
+It was the largest association of its kind and a precursor to the more famous and radical Suffragette movement led by the Pankhursts.
+Fawcett famously declared as a rallying cry that, ‘Courage calls to courage everywhere‘.

 Its tactics included peaceful demonstration and the lobbying of MPs and it stressed its membership consisted only of law-abiding suffragists.
 This was a crucial difference with the militant tactics of the Pankhursts’ Women’s Social and Political Union.

-The monument, created by Turner Prize-winning artist Gillian Wearing, was the first of a woman to be unveiled in the square and marked a century since MPs passed the Representation of the People Act which bestowed some women with the right to vote for the first time.
+The monument, created by Turner Prize-winning artist Gillian Wearing, was the first of a woman to be unveiled in the square.
+It marked a century since MPs passed the Representation of the People Act, which bestowed some women with the right to vote for the first time.

 Millicent Fawcett believed in mobilising women from all backgrounds.
 She actively engaged working class women, appointed them as organisers and worked with trade unions.
-She said that she believed in a, ‘Grand freemasonry between different classes of women’.
+She said that she believed in a “grand freemasonry between different classes of women”.